amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

-From the help text, we can see that os.walk works through a directory tree structure and for each folder that it finds, it generates:
+From the help text, we can see that os.walk works through a directory tree structure and, for each folder that it finds, it generates:
 * the relative path to the folder (dirpath)
 * a list of subfolders in the folder (dirnames)
 * a list of files in the folder (filenames)